Turn a Hobby Into a Business

 Instead, create something new based on what you know is missing from the marketplace.
 For example, if you’re a knitting fanatic, maybe you’re sick of wearing ugly acrylic sweaters in the winter.
 Investigate your audience’s needs and wants, then create knitwear that will keep them warm and stylish.
 You’ll be creating a product no one else is providing.

-In order to turn your hobby into a full-time business, you’ll need to be smart, dedicated, and ready to work hard.
+If you plan on turning a hobby into a side hustle, you’ll need to be smart, dedicated, and ready to work hard.
 You’ll need the right skill set to create a product or service that people want to buy.
 You’ll also need to be able to market that offering.
 This might be something you’re already good at, or it might be something you’ll need to learn as you go along.

 Build a platform for your hobby